COVID-19 vaccination information for childrenUpdated June 27, 2022 at 6:23 a.m.

-The COVID‑19 vaccines are a safe and effective way to prevent illness from COVID-19 and are available for children ages 6 months and older.
+COVID-19 vaccines are a safe and effective way to prevent illness from COVID-19 and are available for children ages 6 months and older.

 Is the COVID-19 vaccine safe for children?

-The COVID‑19 vaccine had to meet high standards for safety and effectiveness to be authorized by the FDA for use in children.
-Since they were approved, COVID-19 vaccines have been given safely to millions of people and have been closely studied and monitored.
+Yes, the COVID-19 vaccine had to meet high standards for safety and effectiveness to be authorized by the FDA for use in children.
+Since they were approved, COVID-19 vaccines have been given safely to hundreds of millions of people.
 Data shows they are safe and highly effective at preventing illness.

 How effective is the COVID-19 vaccine in children?